yukidaruma/splatoon-stats-api/README.md

 # Note these 2 commands has long interval between fetching.
 # It's recommended to use screen/tmux to run these tasks in background.

 # Run if you want past league rankings.
-By default, it fetches all league rankings since 2018-01-01.
+By default, it will fetch all league rankings since 2018-01-01.
 npm run fetch-league-rankings

 # Run if you want past x rankings.
-By default, it fetches all x rankings since 2018-05.
+By default, it will fetch all x rankings since 2018-05.
 npm run fetch-x-rankings
 ```